 If I am to find what is my passion, I must listen to this slowly building need to follow my inner guidance or my inner connectedness.
 It will be more than just speaking to the "head" or treating the physical body.
 It will have to be hands-on.
 It must involve being present myself in body, mind and soul; and this presence I would bring to others.

 As a result of searching for what is my passion, I am heading off to Costa Rica for an intensive yoga training.
 I chose yoga because it is nearest and dearest to my heart.
-Those who know me the best know that despite my great love of physical activities of all kinds, it is yoga and intuitive movement that I connect with the most.
+Those who know me the best know that despite my great love of physical activities of all kinds, it is yin yoga that I connect with the most.
 Without the power of healing yoga, my life would just not be the same.

 Creating a bricks and mortar healing practice is going to jostle me to the core.
 My head says, "stay with traditional nursing, you know it and it isn’t all that bad.
 You just need to surrender your own will more."
 My heart says, "You just can’t take any more of this sameness, this boredom.
 You can do more!
 You must do more!"
 This battle has been going on inside me for many years now.
 To find your passion, I think everyone goes through this.